robbridges/tech-degree-5/README.md

 I also changed the background color of the overall project to a light blue color.

-When the models are open the backfround is a light blue color.
+When the models are open the background is a light blue color.

 I also imported the google font 'Oswald' and set the font in the project to that font.